Arkansas Highway 26

-Arkansas Highway 26 (AR 26) is a designation for two state highways in Arkansas.
+Arkansas Highway 26 (AR 26) is a designation for two state highways in Arkansas, United States.
 One segment of 58.0 mi runs from U.S. Route 371 (US 371) east of Lockesburg east to Highway 51 west of Arkadelphia.
 A second segment of 2.8 mi runs from Interstate 30 (I-30) west of Gum Springs east to the Alcoa plant east of Gum Springs.
 Highway 26 also has a spur route (designated as Highway 26S), which travels mainly along the corridor of the Clark County Industrial Park south of Gum Springs.

 Route description

 Lockesburg to Arkadelphia

 Highway 26 begins in rural Howard County, about 7 mi east of the city of Lockesburg.
 The route heads east for just under 8 mi until it intersects US 278 in the small town of Center Point, which shares a very short concurrency before continuing to head east.
 For about 12.4 mi, the route continues to head east before intersecting with Highway 27 southwest of Murfreesboro.
 Both Highway 26 and Highway 27 share a concurrency, including through the city of Murfreesboro before both routes split apart just northeast of the city, about 5 mi later.
 From there, the route continues to head east, traveling through the towns of Delight and Antoine.
 The entire route through Clark County is very rural, intersecting at Highway 53 in the town of Hollywood, before eventually ending at Highway 51 about 5 mi southwest of Arkadelphia.